Skip to main content

 • Makes — yield.
 1 Serving for single-unit products, or batch sizes like 12 Muffins or 2 Liter for batch production

-• Components — the list of inventory items used, with how much of each
+• What this uses — the list of inventory components used per unit, with how much of each

-• POS link (optional but powerful) — connects to your POS product so sales trigger deductions automatically.
+• POS Product — connects to one POS product so sales of that product trigger the Blueprint's deduction.
+Without it, the Blueprint is dormant.
 See Linking a Blueprint to a POS product.

 What's the difference between a Blueprint and an inventory item?